 This blissful scene inspired Samantha and Bernie, an architect and photographer couple with an eye for design and a love of nature.
 Conscious to preserve the precious environment but keen to share its beauty, they erected six pyramid-shaped cabanas, enveloped within the tree canopy.
 The whole property is off-grid, and you’re encouraged to get back to nature.
 Lounge in one of the hammocks to take it all in, or float on the lake’s mesmeric waters; or do both at once.
 There are kayaks to borrow, and nearby Bacalar town has a buzzy bohemian vibe, with great restaurants including veggie options.
 Although its reputation is growing, it's still very much off the tourist trail - and we love an undiscovered gem.
-Consider it at the top of our bucket list for the post-pandemic world.

 - Immersed in untouched jungle that few tourists reach – a true undiscovered hideaway